awslabs/dgl-ke/docs/source/arguments.rst

   - ``--data_files [DATA_FILES ...]``
     A list of data file names.
 This is used if users want to train KGE on their own datasets.
 If the format is *raw_udd_{htr}*, users need to provide *train_file* [*valid_file*] [*test_file*].
 If the format is *udd_{htr}*, users need to provide *entity_file* *relation_file* *train_file* [*valid_file*] [*test_file*].
 In both cases, *valid_file* and *test_file* are optional.

+  - ``--delimiter DELIMITER``
+    Delimiter used in data files.
+Note all files should use the same delimiter.

   - ``--save_path SAVE_PATH``
     The path of the directory where models and logs are saved.